krissuss/practical-guide/README.md

 	 - Python 3.6 and above
 	 - Pytorch, Transformers and All the stock Python ML Libraries
 	 - GPU enabled setup

+ ### Step 1: Import Libraries & Upload the CSV file

+Here we import the required libraries; we just need a few to download and view the data sets along with opendatasets

 ```
 !pip install opendatasets